|

 Even Number of Places Fails to

-enough to produce an absolute majority of an even
+not large enough to produce an absolute majority

-grouping gaining such an absolute majority of votes
+gaining such an absolute majority of votes will only

-will only gain half the number of seats available,
+gain half the number of seats available, and the

-and the grouping, or groupings, that together gain
+grouping, or groupings, that together gain only a

-only a minority of the seats, will gain the other
+minority of the seats, will gain the other half of

-half of the seats, which is less than satisfactory.
+the seats, which is less than satisfactory.
+It can

 An early official awareness of the unfairly created stalemate problem